 This will allow all team members to deploy data to any production credential orgs they have added to Gearset.

 Before you enable this option please be aware that:

 - Enabling data deployments to production orgs could lead to the loss of critical business data

 - There is no deployment roll back for data deployments, and Gearset will be unable to recover any of your data as we do not store it

-- Users be asked for confirmation before each deployment to a production org
+- Users will be asked for confirmation before each deployment to a production org

 Differences between metadata and data deployments

 It is important to note that there are a few differences between data and metadata deployments.

 - Data deployments have a separate deployment history to metadata deployments.
 You can view previous data deployments from the data deployment history page.